Joe1sn/ADT/notes/Chapter_VII.md

 **1.properties**

 - The any two nodes in tree is not have the same value
-- If left tree isn't empty, the every node's value in left tree is smaller in root's value
+- If left tree isn't empty, the every node's value in left tree is smaller than root's value
-- If right tree isn't empty, the every node's value in right tree is bigger in root's value
+- If right tree isn't empty, the every node's value in right tree is bigger than root's value

 **important**

-- If we traverse a binary serach tree in **LVR**, we'll get a descending sequence.
+- If we traverse a binary serach tree in **LVR**, we'll get a ascending sequence.
 The binary search tree is so called as binary sort tree

 **2.data structure**